-Josh again, to walk you through another quick Splunk tutorial that will help you track to CIM compliance.
-In this video tutorial, I’ll discuss the importance of creating event types and tags in Splunk.
-Creating event types and tags may seem simple… but taking the steps to categorize your data early on is crucial when building your data model.
-Here are some takeaways from the video when you’re using event types and tags in Splunk…
+In this tutorial, I’ll discuss the importance of creating event types and tags in Splunk.
+Creating event types and tags may seem simple, but taking the steps to categorize your data early on is crucial when building your data model.
+Here’s a guide for using event types and tags in Splunk.

 - Match your actions with your tag names.
 For example, if your field pair value is action = purchase, your tag name will be purchase.
 You can create custom values if there is a specific type of information you want to see.

 - Within Enterprise Security, there are a lot of dashboards and searches that run off information that’s being pushed to the data models.
 Not only should that information be CIM compliant, but it also needs to have event types and tags because it’s looking for those specific types of that information.